jamesnet214/wpf-xaml-binding/README.md

 ```
 The value bound to `Text="{Binding}"` is passed directly from the nearest DataContext, TextBlock.
 Therefore, the Binding result value of Text is 'James'.

-### And, Another type
-Not only String but also various types are possible.
-Because DataContext is an object type.
 #### Type integer
 When assigning a value to DataContext directly from Xaml, resource definitions are required first for value types such as Integrer and Boolean because all strings are recognized as String.
 ```xaml